marmelab/react-admin/docs/Edit.md

 By default, the title for the Edit view is “Edit [resource_name] #[record_id]”.

-You can customize this title by specifying a custom `title` prop:
+You can customize this title by specifying a custom `title` prop

+The `title` prop can be one of:
+ - `false` to hide the title
+ - string
+ - React element
+ - callback with the signature (record: RaRecord) => string

 ```jsx
 const PostTitle = () => {